dome23svw/ls_rhoendesign/README.md

 # ls_rhoendesign

-This is my repo for handling issues of my mods.
+This is my repository for reporting and tracking issues related to my mods.

-You can also use my Discord Server https://discord.gg/mD2qWf7jeb
+You are also welcome to join my [Discord server](https://discord.gg/mD2qWf7jeb) to be part of the community.
+There, you can contribute your ideas for the development of the map, take part in surveys, and follow ongoing discussions.

-To report an issue or bug, open an issue in issue tab.
+If you encounter a problem, you might already find the solution in the Discord chats or in my “How-To” videos on Instagram: [@ls_rhoendesign](https://www.instagram.com/ls_rhoendesign?igsh=NjZicWx2N3A0eGRp).

-Thank you!
+Thank you, and have fun!

 Changelog:
 # 1.1.0.0